 - We will strictly adhere to temperature monitoring of students, faculty, and staff every morning prior to entering campus; however, it is the responsibility of the parent or caregiver to check for symptoms each morning before arriving to School.

-- We will strictly adhere to wellness checks for both students and faculty via a mandatory symptom check form that must be filled out before entering the campus everyday.
+- We will strictly adhere to wellness checks for both students and faculty via our COVID-19 Symptom Screening form that must be filled out before entering the campus everyday.
 The following symptoms must be reported:

 - Shortness of breath